Conference: "Does diet play a role in inflammatory rheumatism?" Thursdays at UM

 The development of inflammatory rheumatism can be explained by a combination of genetic susceptibility and environmental factors.
 However, the exact causes of inflammatory rheumatism remain to be determined.

-This conference for the general public will be hosted by :
+This public lecture will be hosted by:

-• Claire Daien, Doctor of Medicine and Science, University Hospital Practitioner in Rheumatology at Montpellier University Hospital;
+• Claire Daien, Doctor of Medicine and Science, university hospital practitioner in Rheumatology at Montpellier University Hospital;

-It aims to :
+It aims to:

-The University of Montpellier, with its eight Faculties, two Schools and 6 Institutes, is bursting at the seams with teachers and researchers in a wide variety of fields.
-It wanted to highlight them and make them accessible to as many people as possible by offering a new cycle of lectures at the rate of one appointment per month from October 2017 to May 2018.
+The University of Montpellier, with its eight faculties, two schools, and six institutes, boasts a wealth of teachers andProfessors a wide variety of fields of study.
+It wanted to showcase them and make them accessible to as many people as possible by offering a unique series of lectures, with one event per month from October 2017 to May 2018.